akashgiricse/lets-quiz/README.md

 * Only admin can add questions.
 * Admin can add questions and modify them until they are not marked as *Has been published?*
-* Once a question has been published, it can neither be modify nor can be accessed.
+* Once a question has been published, it can neither be modified nor can be accessed.
 Admin can only see a list of questions.
-* Admin can search questions by question text or choice text.
+* Admin can search questions by question textbox or choice textbox.
 * Admin can filter questions based on whether the questions have been published or not.